MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 Two bits combined by the inclusive `OR` operator return **`true`** if at least one of the bits is **`true`**; if both bits are **`false`**, their combination returns **`false`**.

-Bitsets must be of the same size to be combined bitwise with the inclusive `OR` operator by the member operator function.
+Bitsets must be the same size.

 #### Example